Convergence of harmonic maps

 The rest of this paper is organized as follows.
-In the second section we introduce our main notations and preliminary results needed for the rest of this paper.
-In the third section, we prove Theorem \ref{main}.
+In the first section we introduce our main notations and preliminary results needed for the rest of this paper.
+In the second section, we prove Theorem \ref{main}.
 We divide the proof into three cases.
 In Subsection \ref{casei} we consider the non-collapsing case, Proposition \ref{CaseI}.
-Moreover using the regularity results for harmonic maps in the work of Schoen and Lin \cite{S83,L99} we study Theorem \ref{main} under more restrictive assumption of uniform boundedness of the energy of the maps $f_i$ (see Propositions \ref{bndenrg}, \ref{bndenrg1}).
+Moreover using the regularity results for harmonic maps in the work of Schoen and Lin \cite{S83,L99} we study Theorem \ref{main} under less restrictive assumption of uniform boundedness of the energy of the maps $f_i$ (see Propositions \ref{bndenrg}, \ref{bndenrg1}).
 In subsection \ref{caseii} we consider the case of collapsing to a Riemannian manifold, Proposition \ref{CaseII}.
-As a preliminary step we prove the result under some regularity assumption on the metric $g_i$, see Proposition \ref{jadid}.
+As a preliminary step we prove the result under some regularity assumption on the metrics $g_i$, see Proposition \ref{jadid}.
 The general case is considered in subsection \ref{caseiii}.
-The Appendix, is where we study convergence of the tension field of the map $f_i$ under the assumptions of Proposition \ref{jadid}.
+The Appendix is devoted to the study of convergence of the tension fields of the maps $f_i$ under the assumptions of Proposition \ref{jadid}.